waleed2000x/DashboardMUI/README.md

 - No state
 - Just design
 - Nothing programmatical
-- Will utilize it in Future
+- Will utilize it in the Future